Beryl colors are varied and include aquamarine, morganite and heliodor, despite their different, respective blue, pink and golden-yellow colors.

 Green beryl is a pale-green variety that gemologists do not equate with emerald.
 Its pale color is caused by divalent iron (ferrous) ions and trivalent iron (ferric) ions partially replacing beryl’s beryllium ions and aluminum ions.
 Because of its pale, often “muddied” color, green beryl has never been a popular gemstone.

 The most popular of the beryl gems is aquamarine.
 Its name stems from the Latin aqua marina, literally meaning “seawater” and referring to its blue color, which is created when divalent iron ions partially replace beryllium ions.
-Aquamarine typically has a water-clear transparency; it is also relatively abundant and occurs in large crystals that can be faceted into gems of 10 carats or larger.
+Aquamarine typically has water-clear transparency; it is also relatively abundant and occurs in large crystals that can be faceted into gems of 10 carats or larger.
 Aquamarine’s gem value is based not on size, but on the intensity and purity of its blue color, degree of transparency, and lack of inclusions.

 Beryl's 'Warmer' Side

 Morganite is the pink variety of beryl.
 Its soft colors, ranging from pink to purplish-pink and orange-pink, are due to divalent manganese ions that partially replace beryllium ions.
 Morganite was named for American financier and noted gem collector J. Pierpont Morgan (1837-1913) at the suggestion of America’s first gemologist, George Frederick Kunz (1856-1932).
 Morganite gems have excellent transparency.
 Because large crystals are fairly common, morganite is often cut into gems that are 5 carats or larger.